 Others propose that Congress change territory-specific policies that disadvantage Puerto Rico.
 The Jones Act, passed in 1920, requires goods traveling by sea between the mainland and Puerto Rico to be transported only by U.S.-built, -owned, and -operated vessels, which drives up prices on the island.
 Repealing it could create more than thirteen thousand jobs [PDF] and inject $1.5 billion into the economy, a 2019 study found.
 Meanwhile, some experts say that tax changes, including partially resurrecting Section 936, could revive Puerto Rico’s once-thriving pharmaceutical sector, stimulate the territory’s economy, and reduce U.S. dependence on international drug suppliers.

 Disaster relief is another area of contention.
-Washington has allocated nearly $58 billion in emergency aid to the island since 2017, but the Donald J. Trump administration was criticized for what researchers say [PDF] was a slower, smaller federal response following Hurricane Maria compared to what states have received after natural disasters.
+Washington has allocated nearly $58 billion in emergency aid to the island since 2017, but the Trump administration was criticized for what researchers say [PDF] was a slower, smaller federal response following Hurricane Maria compared to what states have received after natural disasters.
 Nearly two years after the storm, only about one-third of allocated government relief funds had reached the island.
 After earthquakes wracked Puerto Rico in January 2020, the administration released about $16 billion in already-allocated relief for the territory.
 However, the aid came with stringent conditions and was subject to PROMESA board oversight.
 In September 2020, the Trump administration announced almost $13 billion in new aid to repair Puerto Rico’s hurricane-ravaged electrical grid and schools.

 George Mason University’s Mercatus Center analyzes historical roots [PDF] of Puerto Rico’s economic crisis.